HTW-MMP/IoT_iBeacon/README.md

-MMP iBeacon
+Internet of Things - iBeacon
 ============================
-A simple nodeJS project that uses the bleacon node module on Intel IoT platforms to scan for iBeacons.
+A simple nodeJS project that uses the bleacon node module on Intel IoT platform to scan for iBeacons.

 ## Getting started
 1. Install bleacon on your Edison